 There is no single test to diagnose borderline personality disorder (BPD).
 If you think you or someone you know has symptoms of BPD, the first step is to see your doctor.

-A diagnosis may take an extended period of weeks or months, to give time for a health professional to get to know you properly.
+It may take weeks or months to get a diagnosis.
+A health professional needs to get to know you properly first.

-Teenagers may start showing the symptoms of BPD, but there is debate in the medical field about whether they should be diagnosed at this age.
-DSM-5 allows for the diagnosis of personality disorders in adolescence if the symptoms are severe enough to persistently interfere with daily functioning for 1 year or longer.
-A teenager with BPD symptoms has much more severe and pervasive symptoms than a typical moody teen.
+Teenagers may start showing the symptoms of BPD, but to be diagnosed they need to have symptoms that are severe enough to persistently interfere with daily functioning for 1 year or longer.
+A teenager with BPD symptoms has much more severe and long-lasting symptoms than a typical moody teen.

 Last reviewed: December 2018